-This chapter introduces probabilistic analysis and randomized algorithms.
+This chapter introduces probabilistic analysis

-The authors define probabilistic analysis as use of probability in the analysis of an algorithm.
+as use of probability in the analysis of an algorithm.
 This is very helpful in finding the average-case behaviour of an algorithm.

 A randomized algorithm is defined as an algorithm whose behaviour is defined not only by its input but by values produced by a random-number generator.